Sanremo Music Festival 2009

-The Sanremo Music Festival 2009 was the 59th annual Sanremo Music Festival.
-It was held at the Teatro Ariston in Sanremo, province of Imperia, during the five nights between 17 February 2009 and 21 February 2009, and it was broadcast by Rai 1.
-Tha last night of the show was also broadcast live by RTV21 in Albania, RTK in Kosovo and by RSI in Switzerland.
+The Sanremo Music Festival 2009 (Festival di Sanremo 2009), officially the 59th Italian Song Festival (59º Festival della canzone italiana), was the 59th annual Sanremo Music Festival, held at the Teatro Ariston in Sanremo between 17 and 21 February 2009, and broadcast by Radiotelevisione italiana (RAI).
+It was hosted by Paolo Bonolis and Luca Laurenti.
+Bonolis, supported by Gianmarzo Mazzi, was also the artistic director of the contest.

-The artistic director of the contest was Paolo Bonolis, supported by Gianmarzo Mazzi.
-Bonolis also presented the show, together with Luca Laurenti.

 The competition was divided into two different sections.
-The "Big Artists" section included sixteen well-known singers, performing a previously unheard song, and it was won by Marco Carta's "La forza mia".
-The "Newcomers" section, featuring ten debuting or little known artists, was won by Arisa, performing the song "Sincerità".
+The Big Artists section included sixteen well-known singers, performing a previously unheard song, and it was won by Marco Carta's "La forza mia".
+The Newcomers section, featuring ten debuting or little known artists, was won by Arisa, performing the song "Sincerità".
 For the first time, a third section was added.
 Called Sanremofestival.59, it was completely held through the web, and it was won by Ania with the song "Buongiorno gente".

 The first half of the inaugural episode was the most viewed TV programme in Italy in 2009, with more than 14 million viewers.
+The last night of the show was also broadcast live by RTV21 in Albania, RTK in Kosovo and by RSI in Switzerland.